 - Private lessons & rehearsal makeup lessons must be paid at the time of the lesson.

-- Families with two or more students enrolled receive a 20% discount off the second (and all subsequent) student’s tuition as long as all students are registered at the same time.
+- Families with two or more students enrolled receive a 20% discount off the lowest (and all subsequent) student’s tuition as long as all students are registered at the same time.

 Tuition may be paid in full for the semester or in monthly installments, due by the 15th of each month.
 Any payments received after 5 business days of the due date will be subject to a $15 late fee.

 You may pay tuition and all other fees by check or credit card.
-No cash accepted for tuition payments.
+No cash will be accepted for tuition payments.
 For all other Tuition Policies, please refer to the Student/Parent Handbook.

 Are scholarships available?

 A limited number of scholarships are available for students age seven and older who have a strong passion and desire for ballet.
 The interested child must go through an application and audition process, and the child need not have previous dance training.
 Scholarships are awarded for the fall and winter/spring semesters, with amounts based on financial need, talent, and physical potential.
 Scholarship recipients must be enrolled in a class schedule as recommended by the School Principal and/or Artistic Director.
 Minimum class requirements vary depending on the level and age of the student.
 They must be exemplary students and respect Springfield Ballet’s policies.
 For additional information on the scholarship program, please contact the business office or visit the Scholarships page.